What To Do After A Burglary

 In this tough economy, it is particularly important that people take extra precautions to secure their homes.
 Should you be the victim of a burglary, it is important that you follow certain procedures to ensure the safety of yourself and your family.

 If you enter your home and find that it has been burglarized, the first thing you should do is leave.
-Regardless of how tempting it might be to go through your home to try to determine what is missing, you need to resist that temptation.
-Always remember that the burglar(s) could still be inside your home and it would be dangerous for you to confront them.
+Regardless of how tempting it might be to go through your home and try to determine what is missing, you need to resist that temptation.
+Always remember that the burglar(s) could still be inside your home, and it would be dangerous for you to confront them.

 In addition to the safety issue, it is also important that you avoid touching anything in your home, and this includes the phone.
 While it might seem odd to think of a burglar taking the time to use your phone, such things have happened before.
 You certainly don’t want to mess up any fingerprints that the burglar may have left behind, so remember to use either your cell phone or a neighbor’s phone to call the police.